April 9th

 Meaning of the subhAShita:

 Between an evildoer and a snake, the snake is a blessing, not the evildoer.
-A snake strikes in due course of time, (whereas) an evildoer (will strike) at every step.
+A snake strikes in due course of time, (whereas) an evildoer (will strike) again and again.

 Commentary: